phauer/edinburgh-wordpress-theme/README.md

         - "Before Comments Widget Areas": add Meks Smart Author here (no title, 80 avatar size, no "all posts" link)
         - "After Comments Widget Areas": add Recent Posts, Recent Comments, Categories here.
     - If you use the plugin `Simple Custom CSS`, please remove all custom styles (or deinstall plugin completely)
-    - If necessary, reconnect to JetPack to enable Gravatar Hovercards and notification checkboxes in comment form.
+    - JetPack Plugin: Check if JetPack is working correctly.
+You may need to disconnected and reconnect to Wordpress.com.
 - Optional: define your Google Analytics Property ID (UA-XXXXXXXX-X).
 Therefore, change `theme/google-analytics-config.php`.
 Tip: Create a filter in Google Analytics to include only traffic coming from your host name.
 This prevents the hijacking of your Google Analytics Property ID.